kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 [documentation is incomplete](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-oapxbc/2f7d8875-0383-4058-956d-2fb216b44706)
 where it does exist.
 This may lead us to make a mistake in our reimplementation that leads to security issues.

+Importantly within this is that to remain compatible with Windows, we would need to do the what Windows expects, so we have no room to adjust for improve the protocol - only limit what we may offer to the client.
+If the core protocol that is required for Windows authentication is structurally vulnerable, then we have few choices available to us.

 ### Not in control of specification

 A valuable part of Kanidm's success has been "nearly complete control" over all specifications we implement, meaning we can implement them in a minimal and secure manner.
 By having to implement someone else's specification, we must follow what Microsoft do to the letter.
-This could lead to security issues (as above), but also Microsoft can change the specification and server side behaviour at anytime.
-We would be playing "forever catch up", with no input to the development of Entra ID and it's opensource needs.
+This could lead to security issues (as above), but also Microsoft can change the specification and server side behaviour at anytime in a way that can break authentication.
+We would be playing "forever catch up", with potentially no specification, and no input to the development of Entra ID and our needs.

 A suggestion is that we can extend the protocols with more secure techniques for our own use cases in future, but we would still need to support the "minimum" viable that Windows does to maintain interop.